SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     `multiproc` specifies whether or not to use multiprocessing (take a look at :ref:`more-on-multiprocessing`).
 Default is 0 (False).
-If you use multiprocessing, all your data and the tasks you compute must be pickable!
+If you use multiprocessing, all your data and the tasks you compute must be picklable!
+    If you never heard about pickling or object serialization, you might want to take a loot at the pickle_ module.

 * `ncores`

-    If multiproc is 1 (True), this specifies the number of processes that will be spawned to run your experiment.
+    If `multiproc` is 1 (True), this specifies the number of processes that will be spawned to run your experiment.
 Note if you use `'QUEUE'` mode (see below) the queue process is not included in this number and will add another extra process for storing.

 * `wrap_mode`

-     If multiproc is 1 (True), specifies how storage to disk is handled via the storage service.
-Since hdf5 is not thread safe, the hdf5 storage service needs to be wrapped with a helper class to allow the interaction with multiple processes.
+     If `multiproc` is 1 (True), specifies how storage to disk is handled via the storage service.
+Since HDF5 is not thread safe, the HDF5 storage service needs to be wrapped with a helper class to allow the interaction with multiple processes.

      There are two options: